norcams/docs-enduser/docs/enddate.rst

 Detailed description of the policy:

 #. **60 days before end date**: An email is sent to the project admin (and
-   contact, if it exists) warning about pending end date
+   contact, if it exists) warning about pending quarantine

 #. **30 days before end date**: An email is sent to the project admin (and
-   contact, if it exists) warning about pending end date
+   contact, if it exists) warning about pending quarantine

 #. **14 days before end date**: An email is sent to the project admin (and
-  contact, if it exists) warning about pending end date
+   contact, if it exists) warning about pending quarantine

 #. **At end date**: The project is put into quarantine.
 The following
    happens to a project that enters quarantine: